The Shawshank Redemption: Casting

-Cast initially as young convict Tommy, Brad Pitt dropped out following his success in the 1991 crime drama Thelma & Louise and the role went to a debuting Gil Bellows.
+Cast initially as young convict Tommy, Brad Pitt passed due to scheduling difficulties due to his role in Legends of the Fall (1994) and Interview with a Vampire (1994) following his sudden post-Thelma and Louise (1991) fame.
+The role instead went to newcomer Gil Bellows, who writer-director Darabont said added a sweetness to the character's toughness.
 James Gandolfini passed on portraying prison rapist Bogs Diamond.
-Bob Gunton was filming the 1993 science fiction action Demolition Man when he went to audition for the role of Warden Samuel Norton.
+Bob Gunton was filming the 1993 science fiction action Demolition Man (1993) when he went to audition for the role of Warden Samuel Norton.
 To convince the studio that Gunton was right for the part, Darabont and producer Niki Marvin arranged for him to record a screen test on a day off from Demolition Man.
 They had a wig made for him as his head was shaved for his Demolition Man role.
 Gunton wanted to portray Norton with hair as this could then be grayed to convey his on-screen aging as the film progressed.
 Gunton performed his screen test with Robbins, which was filmed by Deakins.
 After being confirmed for the role, he used the wig in the film's early scenes until his hair regrew.
 Gunton said that Marvin and Darabont saw that he understood the character, which went in his favor, as did the fact his height was similar to Robbins', allowing Andy to believably use the warden's suit.

 Portraying the head guard Byron Hadley, Clancy Brown was given the opportunity to speak with former guards by the production's liaison officer but declined, believing it would not be a good thing to say that his brutal character was in any way inspired by Ohio state correctional officers.
 William Sadler, who portrays Heywood, said that Darabont had approached him in 1989 on the set of the Tales from the Crypt television series, where he was a writer, about starring in the adaptation he was intending to make.
 Freeman's son Alfonso has a cameo appearance as a young Red in mug shot photos, and as a prisoner shouting "fresh fish" as Andy arrives at Shawshank.
 Among the extras used in the film were the former warden and former inmates of the reformatory, and active guards from a nearby incarceration facility.
 The novella's original title attracted several people to audition for the nonexistent role of Rita Hayworth, including a man in drag clothing.